 Specific – Be as specific as possible identifying as many of the “who’s, what’s and when’s” as possible

 Measurable – How will you know you’ve achieved your goal?
 Use specific units of measurement whenever possible (dollars, percentages, views, etc.)

 Actionable – Can you take measured action steps towards achieving your goal?

 Relevant – Would be achieving this goal help you meet your mission? (see step 1)

-Using the example above, here are some SMART goals I might set related to revenue.
+Using the principles above, here are some SMARTER goals I might set related to revenue.

 And that’s it!

-Work your way through the different areas you’ve identified in step 2, and come up with both short and long-term goals you hope to accomplish in the coming months and years.
+Work your way through the different areas you’ve identified in step 2, and come up with both short-term and long-term goals you hope to accomplish in the coming months and years.